mysense-ai/ds-deng-tasks/README.md

 ## TAKE HOME TASK ##

-You are NOT expected to complete all the tasks 100% - as it possible you don't have prior experience using apache flink - that said the test is not designed to take too long
+You are NOT expected to complete all the tasks 100% - as it possible you don't have prior experience using apache flink - that said the test is not designed to take too long.
+Try to spend three hours, if you feel your stuck and it's taking too long - that's fine, just try to get as far as you can (a useful way is to print intermediate results to console), and note your approach and thinking so we can discuss together during the third stage.

 If anything is not clear in instructions, there are errors, evnironment is not building/starting etc. please do not hesitate to reach out

-Try to spend three hours, if you feel your stuck and it's taking too long - that's fine, just try to get as far as you can (a useful way is to print intermediate results to console), and note your approach and thinking so we can discuss together during the third stage.

 The following documentation should help you with the tasks below that require the use of apache flink; in particular pyflink (Python API): https://nightlies.apache.org/flink/flink-docs-stable/

 ## Tasks:

-As said not a lot of coding is required to complete these tasks; however you would have to understand the necessary transformations for Task A and B and then also understand the flink API to carry these out.
+As said not a lot of coding is required to complete these tasks; however you would have to understand the necessary transformations for task A and B and then also understand the flink API to carry these out.
 As flink exposes many layers of APIs (from lower level to higher level) there could be a plethora of approaches to solve these tasks (hence don't feel restricted) but to help you get started quickly, to ensure that docker environment is running properly on your computer and to also act as a guide: a working example is provided in the form of a starter template and further tips have also bee been provided below.